frossm/rpncalc/README.md

 `rpncalc`

 As I've stated above, this is a java program and uses maven.
-If you download/clone the source, and have maven installed, it should be simple to build:
+If you download/clone the source, and have maven installed, it should be simple to build from source if desired - however, this is not needed.

 `mvn package` from the root of the project (the one containing the **pom.xml** file)